DeepSeek V4: Full Release Breakdown — Features, Benchmarks and How to Use It

 Together, CSA+HCA, mHC, and Muon explain how DeepSeek V4 achieves near-frontier benchmark scores while remaining deployable at far lower cost than dense models of similar capability.

-V4-Pro Max Benchmarks
+V4-Pro Max benchmarks (vendor-reported)?

 | Benchmark | DeepSeek V4-Pro Max | What It Measures |